aneuhold/main-scripts/readme.md

 Each command starts with `tb`.
 That stands for Tiny Box but that isn't really important 😛.

+- `tb help` Will emit all the commands and their options
 - `tb test` Just emits a test echo to see if the package is working.

 ### Testing New Commands